B1nus/wezy/README.md

 $ crust program.crs -d    Debug
 ```
 # Installation
-Package managers or just an exacutable?
+> [!TODO]
 # Webassembly
 crust compiles to webassembly and uses [WASI](#WASI) for important functionality.
 Run your program with `$ crust program.crs -r`.
 ## WASI
 The Webassembly System Interface ([WASI](https://wasi.dev/)) is a set of API's to perform certain tasks in webassembly outside of a browser context.
 For example [using files](https://github.com/WebAssembly/wasi-filesystem?tab=readme-ov-file#goals), [using sockets](https://github.com/WebAssembly/wasi-sockets) or [using webgpu](https://github.com/WebAssembly/wasi-webgpu?tab=readme-ov-file#introduction).
-WASI is still in its infancy and crust will introduce features such as a `graphics` module once they are introduced to WASI.
+WASI is still in its infancy and crust will introduce features once they are introduced to WASI.
 # Game Development
 ## Graphics programming
 > [!NOTE]
 > crust will soon have a module called `graphics` for using [webgpu](https://en.wikipedia.org/wiki/WebGPU). crust is waiting for the [webgpu WASI API](https://github.com/WebAssembly/wasi-webgpu?tab=readme-ov-file#introduction).
 ## Networking, input and audio
-> [!IMPORTANT]
+> [!TODO]
 > Figure out the state of the modules `network`, `input` and `audio` in WASI.
 # Types
 ```